 - Use as the base to aioli.

 The options are endless.
 There are loads of ways to use garlic.
-What’s your favorite way to use it?
+Pair it with smoked mortadella as part of a charcuteries board.

 If you like this recipe we’d truly appreciate it if you would give this recipe a star review!
 And if you share any of your pics on Instagram use the hashtag #vindulge.
 We LOVE to see it when you cook our recipes.